My Account

 georgia

-Designed for Microsoft in the early 90s, Georgia is still one of the most popular fonts used today; it’s used by the New York Times online and by many big corporations, such as Yahoo, Amazon, and Twitter.
-Georgia is a font that’s easy to read online, making it ideal if you plan to send your resume as a PDF.
+Designed for Microsoft in the early 90s, Georgia is still one of the most popular fonts used today.
+It’s used by the New York Times online and by many big corporations, such as Yahoo and Amazon.
+Georgia is easy to read online, making it ideal if you plan to send your resume as a PDF.

-• Pros: You can find Georgia across writing platforms.
+• Pros: Georgia is available across writing platforms.
 It’s accessible and a fine replacement font for other serif typefaces, like Times New Roman.
-Recently (2013) re-released and updated, so it’s up to date.
+It was recently re-released and updated (2013).

 • Cons: Georgia’s popularity may make it hard for you to stand out.
 Also, it was inspired by Scotch Roman designs of the 19th century, so if you want to stand out, you might want to go with something else.